cecile-lecampion/shiny_fluorcam/paper/paper.md

 # Implementation

 The modular architecture separates concerns across ui.R (interface), server.R (logic), helpers.R (analysis functions), and global.R (configuration).
 CRAN-only dependencies ensure cross-platform stability while comprehensive error handling provides reliable failure recovery with clear user feedback.

 # Development prospects

 Future versions will include additional options, such as the ability to modify the color of each bar in a barplot independently, and to represent measurements collected over multiple days as a curve.
-The application will also be extended to integrate tools from other providers by supporting additional file formats.
+The application will also be extended to integrate mesurement tools from other providers by supporting additional file formats.

 # Acknowledgments